Former USWNT star Solo hits out at Rapinoe for negotiating 'less-than-equal' CBA with U.S. Soccer | Goal.com

 The 2017 CBA saw the USWNT earn plenty of concessions from U.S. Soccer but, partially based on the difference in how the team's CBA is structured compared to the USMNT, it is hard to define what "equal" exactly means.

-The USWNT are salaried employees of U.S. Soccer, earning a guaranteed annual wage and benefits, while the USMNT are paid only in roster and performance-related bonuses.
+Most USWNT players are salaried employees of U.S. Soccer, earning a guaranteed annual wage and benefits, while the USMNT are paid mostly in roster and performance-related bonuses.

 What happened with the EEOC?